By Vincent Masat

-2. Engage Talent Early and Often
+3. Engage Talent Early and Often

-3. Empower Line Managers to Become Talent Scouts
+4. Empower Line Managers to Become Talent Scouts

-Hiring managers need to work with their recruitment teams as consultants, using the market intelligence and transparency the talent acquisition team offers to help uncover any alignment between the skills needed for a role and the skills available in the market.
-Front-line recruiters should not only have the expertise to identify and engage the very best talent, but also the capability to establish credibility and communicate and obtain buy-in at all levels.
+Hiring managers need to work with their recruitment teams as consultants, using the market intelligence and best practices the talent acquisition team offer to help uncover any misalignment between the skills needed for a role and the skills available in the market.
+Front-line recruiters should have the expertise to identify and engage the very best talent, as well as the capability to establish credibility and communicate and obtain buy-in at all levels.
 When hiring managers have the trust, knowledge and resources, as supplied by their recruiter, to work as an ally in the recruitment process, they will do so more freely and more successfully.

-4. Align Talent Strategies to Commercial Planning
+5. Align Talent Strategies to Commercial Planning

-- Adopt Workforce Segmentation.
-Tailor components of talent acquisition and management (e.g., the hiring process, training, incentives and schedules, among others) to meet the needs of different segments.
+- Adopt Workforce Segmentation: Tailor components of talent acquisition and management (e.g., the hiring process, training, incentives and schedules, among others) to meet the needs of different segments.
 Successful segmentation reduces costs, improves development and strengthens employer brand.

-- Strategic Workforce Planning.
-The alignment of talent and business strategies helps organizations ensure the right talent is available, when it is most needed.
+- Strategic Workforce Planning: The alignment of talent and business strategies helps organizations ensure the right talent is available, when it is most needed.
 Effective workforce planning requires an inclusive talent management solution, succession planning and retention initiatives.

 The key to competing for top talent in the inspiring, and ever-changing world of life sciences is to assess both the effectiveness of current talent acquisition strategies and what kind of experience they provide to their candidates and employees.
 The life sciences industry lags other industries in talent management sophistication, but it excels at innovation.
 Just like in product development, the firms with the most innovative talent solutions will leapfrog their competition.
 Learn more in our whitepaper on the current life sciences talent landscape, which provides best practices for effective talent acquisition.